Spectrometers and Polyphase Filterbanks in Radio Astronomy: Digital spectrometers

 Fig.~9 shows the action of a PFB FIR frontend on a data stream in several stages.
 An input signal $x(n)$ of length $M\times P$ is first multiplied by filter coefficients $h(n)$.
 The data are then split into $M$ blocks of length $P$, and summed over $M$ taps.
 After this, a DFT of length $P$ is applied to form a filterbank, followed by squaring and time-averaging to compute the PSD.

 A simple PFB implementation in Python is given at \url{https://github.com/telegraphic/pfb_introduction}.
 Provided alongside this code is an annotated interactive notebook that provides further documentation and explanation of the PFB technique.
-High performance codes for radio astronomy application are detailed in Chennamangalam et. al. (2014)\cite{jayanth2014} and Ad{\'a}mek et. al. (2016)\cite{adamek2016}.
+High performance codes for radio astronomy application are detailed in Refs.~\refcite{jayanth2014} and \refcite{adamek2016}.